 There are 381 acupuncture points in the body, all of which turn signals on and off in the brain.
 Each point has a number of functions associated with it and therefore can be used to treat a wide variety of conditions.

 Unlike hypodermic needles used to draw blood or give injections, acupuncture needles are extremely fine.
 Generally, acupuncture needles are as fine as a piece of hair and most patients do not even feel them being inserted.
 One may feel a mild, dull sensation as the needle touches the point, but the sensation differs from pain.
-Patients sometimes describe the sensation as numbness, distention, warmth or pressure.
+Patients sometimes describe the sensation as numbness, tingling, warmth or pressure.
 They often comment that the feeling is unfamiliar yet pleasant and relaxing.

-The number of treatment needed varies from patient to patient.
-Factors to be considered include the severity of the condition, the amount of time the condition has been present, general constitution of the patient, and patient’s lifestyle.
+The number of treatments needed varies from patient to patient.
+Factors to be considered include the severity of the condition, the amount of time the condition has been present, the general constitution of the patient, and the patient’s lifestyle.
 Most patients experience a change in their condition after four or five treatments.
 For chronic conditions, treatments are usually scheduled once a week.
 For acute conditions, treatments may be twice or three times a week.
 As the condition improves, visits are usually reduced to once every two weeks, once a month, or as needed.

 While Chinese medicine is an internal system of medicine capable of addressing current disorders, it is also a preventative system of medicine.
-Therefore, it is advisable for patients who are not suffering with any particular illness to come in for periodic check-ups and maintenance.
+Therefore, it is advisable for patients who are not suffering from any particular illness to come in for periodic check-ups and maintenance.
 The diagnostic tools of Chinese Medicine can reveal future disorders long before they manifest with visible symptoms.